 Classic excursion tour around the cities of the Silk Road

-Our sightseeing tour of the cities of the Republic of Uzbekistan begins from the city of Tashkent – the capital of the country.
-This modern metropolis with a population of more than 2,500,000 people has a 25-centuries history.
-From the north – east of the Republic, the route is moving to the south – west to the city of Urgench (with the help of an airplane) .
-From where it will go to the city of Khiva – “Museum in the open air”.
-Within the walls of Ichan-Kala (“inner city”) almost all architectural objects of the show are made, which make up the historically developed image of the city (XVII-XIX centuries).
+Our excursion tour in the cities of the Republic of Uzbekistan begins with the city of Tashkent – the capital of the region.
+This modern metropolis with a population of more than 2,500,000 people has a 25-century history.
+From the north-east of the republic, the route (with the help of an airplane) moves south-west to the city of Urgench.
+Where will proceed to the city of Khiva – “Open-air museum.”
+Within the walls of Ichan-Kala (the “inner city”), almost all the architectural objects of the show are enclosed, which constitute the historical image of the city (XVII-XIX centuries).

 The next stop will be the city of Bukhara, which is 2500 years old.
-The central part of the “old” city is an integral architectural ensemble.
-In Bukhara and its environs there are more than 500 architectural monuments of different times and epochs.
-Wander through its narrow streets on its own and you get the impression that the “time machine” has moved you to the medieval East.
-Further along the line of the route is the Samarkand city- one of the oldest cities in the world (2750 years) – “Pearl of the East”, as it is called by chroniclers and poets of antiquity.
-Nowadays it is the second largest city and by the number of universities in the country with a population of more than 500 000 people.
+The central part of the “old” city is a complete architectural ensemble.
+In Bukhara and its surroundings are located more than 500 architectural monuments of different times and eras.
+You should wander along its narrow streets on your own and you have the impression that the “time machine” has moved you to the medieval East.
+Further along the route line follows the city of Samarkand – one of the oldest cities in the world (2,750 years old) – “Pearl of the East”, as the chroniclers and poets of antiquity called it.
+Nowadays, it is the second largest city in the republic in terms of the number of universities, with a population of more than 500,000.

 Shakhrisabz – “Green City”